 If you want a budget option that fits overhead, offers one-hand push and fold with the bumper bar, and a bigger canopy, Zoe compact stroller could be a good option.

-The stroller offers multiple recline positions, including a near-flat recline, allowing your child to find a comfortable position for napping or sitting upright while being covered with a huge canopy (with peekaboo window).
+The stroller offers multiple recline positions, including a near-flat recline, allowing your child to find a comfortable position for napping or sitting upright while being covered with a huge canopy (with a peekaboo window).

 The basket is enough for a small diaper bag and while the wheels aren’t incredible they’re not bad either.
 You can purchase a stroller strap to carry it like a backpack as well.